 Your Network and Your Plan Type

 The way you use the provider network available under your health plan may vary by your plan type.
 The following is a brief description of how a Health Maintenance Organization (HMO) plan type works.

 Health Maintenance Organization (HMO)

 If you have an HMO, you will work with a contracted (in-network) primary care physician (PCP).
 Your PCP can help coordinate any care you receive within your provider network.
 When you first sign up for an HMO, you choose, or are assigned, a PCP.

 Your PCP is your partner to help guide you with your health care needs.
 When using your HMO plan, keep in mind the following:

 - You should work with your PCP whenever you need care.
 When you first choose or are assigned a PCP, schedule a visit as soon as possible.
 If you are assigned a PCP, you can change your PCP to one of your choice in Blue Access for Members .
 Going right away will help avoid delays later when you are sick or need assistance with a referral to a particular specialist.

 - You must see in-network providers.
 For non-emergency care, HMO members must stay in network to receive benefits, except in limited circumstances as stated in your policy.
 Otherwise, you may be responsible for paying the entire cost of an out-of-network provider visit.
-To ensure you stay in network, consult with your PCP.
+To ensure you stay in network, consult with your PCP or Provider Finder®.
 If you want to select a new PCP, search Provider Finder® before visiting a new doctor or health care facility to make sure that the PCP is in your network.